SmallKrijger/AMON/README.md

-# WindFarm Layout Optimization
+# AMON

-<p> This is a blackbox optimization benchmarking framework for windfarm layout. </p>
+<p> AMON is a blackbox optimization benchmarking framework for windfarm layout. </p>

 ## Installation